HackSouth/hacksouth.github.io/_posts/2021-04-29-Digital-Overdose-Con-Rookie-Talk.md

  - Digital Overdose Con
  - Rookie Speaker
 ---
-// A journey through the rookie talk, prep and the details behind the amazing con.
+A journey through my first rookie talk, how I prepped for it and the details behind the amazing con, which happened on the weekend of the 17th and the 18th of April 2021.

+I spoke about a topic close to me, namely the usage of technology in business, or as I put it: "Bizops in Motion".

 2021 is a year of opportunity.
 Let's make the most of this year.

-More posts to come !
+More posts to come!
 <!--more-->

 ![DOC](/assets/images/BeccaQ/page1.png)